terrymandin/QuickReference/Azure/AzureBackup.md

 - Do customers usually use file backups?
 - When do you go with a IaC approach instead of backup?
 - Do you often discuss database backups, or is it usuall IaaS?
 - How do customers decide if they will use a partner / ISV?
-Do we help them decide?
+  - Do we help them decide?
+  - Do customers typically use ISV's for on-prem?
 - Do you help them script their restore?
 - What is zonal DR w.r.t. backup?
 - Do you build Runbooks as part of this VBD?